srcfl/HIP-energy/0128-energy-subnetwork.md

 Clients pay the Service Provider for the right to control an aggregation of DERs from the network.
 The Service Provider pays at least 80% to the DER hosts participating in the service by burning HNT into Data Credits.
 Service provider may retain 20% as a service fee.

 In the years 2023-2024, the average price across several European and US markets ranges from $10-40 USD per hour for a portfolio of 1 MW controllable resources.
 As a rough example of the historical market, a standard household with a 10 kW battery (a typical battery installation) could range between $2.4 - $9.6 per day ($876 - $3504 per year), equivalent to 240 000 - 960 000 data credits (DC) burn per day.
 There are already well known services available such as the [Tesla Demand Side Grid Support](https://www.tesla.com/support/energy/virtual-power-plant/dsgs) that compensates battery owners with up to $350 for a year.
-The ENERGY subnetwork rewards will be equivalent or higher depending on region.
+The ENERGY subnetwork rewards will be equivalent or higher depending on the region.

 Solar PV systems are only eligible for curtailment during daylight hours with safety margins depending on the weather, making the reward significantly lower than for systems including batteries.